Skip to main content

 3. Return — the movement back to coherence after drift has leverage

-CDT also describes how drift operates through channels: specific paths through which the pull expresses itself in behavior.
-In individuals, these channels are emotional, cognitive, environmental, relational, physiological, and identity-based.
-The specific channels shift at the organizational level, but their structural role stays the same.
+CDT also describes how drift operates through channels: the paths through which the pull shows up in behavior.
+In individuals, those channels are emotional, cognitive, environmental, relational, physiological, and identity-based.
+At the organizational level, the channels change, but the role they play stays the same.

 Why CDT Applies to Organizations

-This has a direct implication for organizational coherence: top-down structure alone cannot prevent drift at all scales.
-A governance mechanism prevents some forms of institutional drift.
-It does not reach the individual and team-level drift that eventually becomes institutional drift.
-For that, return capacity has to exist where drift actually begins: the individual.
+This has a direct implication for organizations: top-down structure alone cannot prevent drift at every level.
+Governance can reduce some forms of institutional drift.
+It does not reach the local decisions and day-to-day conditions where drift first takes hold.
+For that, return capacity has to exist where drift actually begins: in people and teams.

 The Fractal Structure of Coherence and Drift

-CDT makes a specific claim about organizations: coherence and drift both propagate through human systems.
+CDT makes a specific claim about organizations: coherence and drift both move through human systems.

-Drift propagates upward.
+Drift moves upward.
 Individual drift inside a team changes the team's behavior.
 Team drift inside an institution changes institutional behavior.
-This is not a management failure.
-It is the natural operation of a structural force across levels.
+This is not just a management failure.
+It is how a structural force operates across levels.

-Coherence also propagates upward under the right conditions.
-Individuals who have developed real return capacity tend to make the teams they work in more coherent.
+Coherence can also move upward under the right conditions.
+Individuals with real return capacity tend to make the teams around them more coherent.
 Teams with high return capacity tend to strengthen institutional coherence.
-The mechanism works in both directions.

-This is what distinguishes Adaptable Organizations from governance-first frameworks: governance creates structural conditions, but the actual return happens through people.
-A self-led organization is not designed from the top down.
-It emerges from the bottom up as individuals and teams develop the capacity to return on their own.
+This is what distinguishes Adaptable Organizations from governance-first frameworks: governance creates conditions, but actual return still happens through people.
+A self-led organization is not created only from the top down.
+It also emerges from the bottom up as individuals and teams develop the capacity to return on their own.

 What Changes at the Organizational Level